thokari/centos6-ansible/README.md

 # Team Red - Infrastructure & Deployment

-This repoitory contains Ansible roles and playbooks to set up Team Red's infrastructure.
+This repository contains Ansible roles and playbooks to set up Team Red's infrastructure.

 Playbooks are called `setup-<SNAPSHOT_NAME>` where `SNAPSHOT_NAME` is the name of a vSphere or VirtualBox snapshot that was created from that playbook.